Natural Resources

 Post Oak/Shortleaf Pine Woodland

-The Woodland phase (1.1) is the first community in the State 1.
+The Post oak/Shortleaf pine woodland phase (1.1.1) is the first community in the Woodland State (1.1).
 Litter accumulation is moderate and understory vegetation is naturally sparse.
-The overstory canopy is not as dominated by shortleaf pine as the adjacently surrounding sites.
-Instead, the shortleaf is interspersed with post oak, blackjack oak, bluejack oak, and black hickory (Carya texana).
+The overstory canopy is post, blackjack, and bluejack oak, interspersed with black hickory (Carya texana) and shortleaf pine.
 The occurrence of either post oak or shortleaf pine in the overstory at any given site is between 10 and 50 percent.
-Bluejack oak and blackjack oak have established on the sites at 10 to 30 percent, and black hickory ranging from 0 to 10 percent of the overall canopy structure.
-In most other ecological sites, oak species typically only achieve half the height of pines leading to a two-layer canopy.
-Conversely, in the Very Deep Sandy Uplands, the pine layer and the oak layer are similar in height.
-The lack of clay in the soil profile reduces the amount of nutrients that can accumulate in the soil.
+Bluejack and blackjack oak have established on the sites at 10 to 30 percent, and black hickory ranges from 0 to 10 percent of the overall canopy structure.
+The Very Deep Sandy Uplands ecological site is unique with the pine layer and the oak layer being similar in height.
+The lack of clay in the soil profile reduces the amount of nutrients that can accumulate in the soil, reducing the overall height of the shortleaf pines.
 The pine trees may also have a yellowish tint to their needles resulting from lack of nutrients.
 Both communities are characterized by a sparse ground layer with large patches of bare ground and litter.
 Threeawn can occupy much of the ground cover, as they are considered first successional grasses.
 The lack of nutrients and water holding capactiy make colonization possible by species able to withstand the harsh conditions.
 Little bluestem (Schizachrium scoparium) and panic-grasses (Dichanthelium sp.) may be common, but not abundant.
 Indicator plants include Gulf Coast yucca, Texas bullnettle (Cnidosolus texanus), Noseburns (Tragia sp.), plains snakecotton (Froelichia floridana), and Louisiana nerveray (Tetragonotheca ludoviciana).

 Forb |